cubedro/frontier.ethereum.org/views/content/dao.md

 If the proposal passed then you should be able to see Bob's ethers arriving on his address:

-    eth.getBalance(registrar.addr("bob"));
+    web3.fromWei(eth.getBalance(daoAddress), "ether") + " ether";
+    web3.fromWei(eth.getBalance(registrar.addr("bob")), "ether") + " ether";

 Try for yourself:  This is a very simple democracy contract, which could be vastly improved: currently, all proposals have the same debating time and are won by direct vote and simple majority.
 Can you change that so it will have some situations, depending on the amount proposed, that the debate might be longer or that it would require a larger majority?
 Also think about some way where citizens didn't need to vote on every issue and could temporarily delegate their votes to a special representative.
 You might have also noticed that we added a tiny description for each proposal.
 This could be used as a title for the proposal or could be a hash of a larger document describing it in detail.

 ### Let's go exploring!

 You have reached the end of this tutorial, but it's just the beginning of a great adventure.
-Look back and see how much you accomplished: you created a living, talking robot, your own cryptocurrency, raised funds through a trustless crowdfunding and used it to kickstart your own personal country.
+Look back and see how much you accomplished: you created a living, talking robot, your own cryptocurrency, raised funds through a trustless crowdfunding and used it to kickstart your own personal democratic organization.

-For the sake of simplicity, the simple democratic organization you created can only send ether around, the native currency of ethereum.
+For the sake of simplicity, we only used the democratic organization you created to send ether around, the native currency of ethereum.
 While that might be good enough for some, this is only scratching the surface of what can be done.
-In the ethereum network contracts have all the same rights as any normal user, meaning that your organization could be programmed in such way that it could do any of the transactions that you executed coming from your own accounts.
+In the ethereum network contracts have all the same rights as any normal user, meaning that your organization could do any of the transactions that you executed coming from your own accounts.

 ### What could happen next?